 Rain barrels are a great way to integrate water management into your landscaping.
-Rain barrels can be free standing to catch a few inches of rain water at a time, or can be hooked to your gutter downspout to catch gallons of rain at a time.
+Rain barrels can be free standing to catch a few inches of rainwater at a time or can be hooked to your gutter downspout to catch gallons of rain at a time.

 You can find a rain barrel that easily fits in your landscape, or just contact us and we will help you find the perfect barrel.
 We would suggest a rain barrel that captures at least 40 gallons at a time.
 Why so big?
 Well, one inch of rainfall typically generates about 600 gallons of runoff.
-So, a 40 gallon rain barrel at each downspout will capture plenty of water.
+So, a 40-gallon rain barrel at each downspout will capture plenty of water.

-The rain water you collect is safe to water all your plants.
+The rainwater you collect is safe to water all your plants.
 It is free from the typical minerals and chemicals found in municipal water.
 You can even use it to wash your car or truck.

 You can elevate the barrel so you can use a hose, or you can use a watering can and carry the water a short distance.
 We suggest you let us create a platform for your rain barrel that makes it seem part of your landscape.
 Then, you can use a hose and let gravity water your plants.

-So, before your water bill is higher this summer, let us help you management your water with rain barrels that fit great into your landscaping.
+So, before your water bill is higher this summer, let us help you manage your water with rain barrels that fit great into your landscaping.
 Or better yet, let us landscape around your rain barrel so it won’t even be noticed.

 Aeration and Overseeding